zagui440s/personalCP/5-FrontEnd/5-intro-cypress/2-cypress-react.md

-# Lesson: Using Cypress with React.js + Vite
+# Using Cypress with React.js + Vite

 ## Introduction